adelasantosd/normtrace-disability-rights/references/case-law-notes/disability-rights-mexico.md

 Use this decision when:

-- assessing whether a domestic norm reflects a social or medical model of disability;
+- assessing whether a domestic legal instrument reflects a social or medical model of disability;
 - analysing barriers created by legal categories or institutional assumptions;
 - connecting disability-rights analysis with constitutional equality principles.